This is the multi-page printable view of this section. Click here to print.

 Purpose:

-Holds primary Dev Box workload resources (Dev Center, Dev Box definitions, pools, and project resources).
+Contains the primary Dev Box workload resources including Dev Center resources, Dev Box definitions, Dev Box pools, and project resources.

 YAML Representation: